 Short Bytes: The Linux Mint development team has shed light on a couple of improvements to the latest release of the popular open-source operating system, Linux Mint 18.2.
-The next release would include changes to the Bluetooth application, Xed text editor, and XPlayer, Xreader, Update Manager, etc. in the form of visual modifications and bug fixes.The Linux Mint development team has released the beta version of the next point release aka Linux Mint 18.2 Sonya which uses Ubuntu 16.04 as its base.
-MATE 1.18 and Cinnamon 3.4 are the two flavors that have arrived as a part of the beta release.
+The next release would include changes to the Bluetooth application, Xed text editor, and XPlayer, Xreader, Update Manager, etc. in the form of visual modifications and bug fixes.The Linux Mint development team has released the final version of the next point release aka Linux Mint 18.2 Sonya which uses Ubuntu 16.04 as its base.
+MATE 1.18, KDE 5.8, Xfce 4.12, and Cinnamon 3.4 are the four editions that have arrived as a part of the latest point release.

 Linux Mint 18.2 Features

-Some of the upcoming features of Linux Mint 18.2 were already briefed by the development team back in February.
-Now, the latest ISO builds upon those changes and includes more additions to Linux Mint 18.2 Beta which will likely make to its final release in the coming months.
+Most of the features of Linux Mint 18.2 were already briefed by the development team back in February.
+Now, the latest ISOs build upon those changes and includes more additions to Linux Mint 18.2 Sonya which will likely make to its final release in the coming months.

 Linux Kernel 4.8

-The next point upgrade would be an LTS release, but Linux Mint 18.2 Beta still carries Linux Kernel 4.8 from the last point release.
-A lot of time has passed since the release of the Linux Kerne 4.9 LTS which was expected to find its way into Linux Mint 18.2.
+The latest point upgrade is an LTS release, but Linux Mint 18.2 still carries Linux Kernel 4.8 from the last point release.
+A lot of time has passed since the launch of the Linux Kerne 4.9 LTS which was expected to find its way into Linux Mint 18.2.
+However, the development team has said they’d keep the base system Ubuntu 16.04 until 2016.

 New display manager